kmsholcomb/style-guidelines/style_guidelines_carina.md

 - When the command is simple, and there is nothing specific to say about the output, you can show the input and output in the same code block, as the user would actually see the code in their own terminal.
 The inclusion of the command prompt will differentiate the input from the output.

 - Ensure that any placeholder text in code is obvious.
 If the authoring tool allows it, apply italics to placeholders; if not, enclose them in angle brackets.
+Show all placeholder text in camelCase.

 - Follow the conventions of the programming language used and preserve the capitalization that the author of the code used.